Philippine Taekwondo Association

 The Philippine Taekwondo Association (PTA) is the national sports governing body for taekwondo in the Philippines.
 Established in 1976, the sports body is a member of the World Taekwondo Federation and Philippine Olympic Committee.
 The PTA connects various taekwondo associations and acts as the governing body for representation to international taekwondo competition and conducts taekwondo belt promotion exams and instructor seminars.

 On June 5, 2018, Former President Rodrigo Duterte and Former Senator Bong Go received an honorary blackbelt titles at the World Taekwondo Headquarters, also known as Kukkiwon.

 Controversies

 Persona Non Grata

 On September 21, 2020, the Two-time Olympian Donald Geisler was expelled from the association amid an ongoing legal battle against the Philippine Taekwondo Association.

-School Bullying

-On December 19, 2018, an Ateneo de Manila University junior high school student, Joaquin Montes banned from the university and Philippine Taekwondo Association due to the Ateneo bullying incident.